aadimurthy/mod_zeropush-Mongooseim-/README.md

-This is zero push module is  Mongooseim  version of https://github.com/ZeroPush/mod_zeropush
+This is a zero_push module and also modified Mongooseim  version of https://github.com/ZeroPush/mod_zeropush

 # mod_zeropush (Mongooseim)